yvesns/mushroom-funfair/README.md

 My entry to Decentraland's 2024 game jam.

+The gameplay experience is a modified version of the guessing jar game, while the visuals are inspired by the jam's theme of a neon funfair with an additional thematic element of mushrooms.

+The overall scene contains a little bit of a parkour element that adds an element of exploration with visual gratification rewards.

+The central chest will open and also give the player a reward if he guesses the right amount of mushrooms.

+Talk to the mushroom girl at the center of the scene for more specific instructions on how to play.

 Configure the Decentraland skybox in the settings to midnight for the best experience.

+Have fun!

 https://itch.io/jam/dclgx